Unmanned aerial vehicle: Autonomy

 One approach to quantifying autonomous capabilities is based on OODA terminology, as suggested by a 2002 US Air Force Research Laboratory report, and used in the table on the right.

 Full autonomy is available for specific tasks, such as airborne refueling or ground-based battery switching.

-Other functions available or under development include; collective flight, real-time collision avoidance, wall following, corridor centring, simultaneous localization and mapping and swarming, cognitive radio and machine learning.
+Other functions available or under development include; collective flight, real-time collision avoidance, wall following, corridor centring, simultaneous localization and mapping and swarming, cognitive radio, and machine learning.
 In this context, computer vision can play an important role for automatically ensuring flight safety.

 Performance considerations

 Flight envelope

 UAVs can be programmed to perform aggressive maneuvers or landing/perching on inclined surfaces, and then to climb toward better communication spots.
 Some UAVs can control flight with varying flight modelisation, such as VTOL designs.

 UAVs can also implement perching on a flat vertical surface.

 Endurance

 UAV endurance is not constrained by the physiological capabilities of a human pilot.

 Because of their small size, low weight, low vibration and high power to weight ratio, Wankel rotary engines are used in many large UAVs.
 Their engine rotors cannot seize; the engine is not susceptible to shock-cooling during descent and it does not require an enriched fuel mixture for cooling at high power.
 These attributes reduce fuel usage, increasing range or payload.

 Proper drone cooling is essential for long-term drone endurance.
 Overheating and subsequent engine failure is the most common cause of drone failure.

 Hydrogen fuel cells, using hydrogen power, may be able to extend the endurance of small UAVs, up to several hours.

 Micro air vehicles endurance is so far best achieved with flapping-wing UAVs, followed by planes and multirotors standing last, due to lower Reynolds number.

 Solar-electric UAVs, a concept originally championed by the AstroFlight Sunrise in 1974, have achieved flight times of several weeks.

 Solar-powered atmospheric satellites ("atmosats") designed for operating at altitudes exceeding 20 km (12 miles, or 60,000 feet) for as long as five years could potentially perform duties more economically and with more versatility than low Earth orbit satellites.
 Likely applications include weather drones for weather monitoring, disaster recovery, Earth imaging and communications.

 Electric UAVs powered by microwave power transmission or laser power beaming are other potential endurance solutions.

 Another application for a high endurance UAV would be to "stare" at a battlefield for a long interval (ARGUS-IS, Gorgon Stare, Integrated Sensor Is Structure) to record events that could then be played backwards to track battlefield activities.

+The delicacy of the British PHASA-35 military drone (at a late stage of development) is such that traversing the first turbulent twelve miles of atmosphere is a hazardous endeavor.
+It has, however, remained on station at 65,000 feet for 24 hours.
+Airbus' Zephyr in 2023 has attained 70,000 feet and flown for 64 days; 200 days aimed at.
+This is sufficiently close enough to near-space for them to be regarded in "pseudo-satellites" as regards to their operational capabilities.